melvyn2/vpc2/README.md

 ## VPC2

 This is an extended version of VPC based on the Source Engine 2017 leak.
 This code was pulled from the TF2 branch.
+This fork add macos and 64-bit compatibility, and unfortunately removes linux compatibility.

 ## Features